yevhen-moroz/genshin_impact_dataset_data_pipline/README.md

 ## 🚀 Project Overview

 This project implements a **data pipeline for processing and analyzing the Genshin Impact dataset**, with integration into **Google BigQuery**.
+Built dbt analytics layer on top of BigQuery including modular staging and models for character statistics analysis.

 The pipeline follows the ETL approach:
 - Extract raw data
 - Transform and clean it
 - Load structured data into BigQuery
+- Built dbt project with integration into **Google BigQuery**

 The goal of this project is to demonstrate practical skills in building a **data pipeline and integrating it with a cloud data warehouse**.
 ## 📂 Project structure